kkslider2130/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What is the purpose of using _sessions_?
+      Sessions helps persist a user by giving them a unique key piece that they can store in their browser (in a cookie for example) which can keep them authenticated if they decide to reload or exit the page.
+These keys are authenticated and matched with information we have about the client and their session stored on our server.

-- [ ] What does bcrypt do to help us store passwords in a secure manner.
+- [ ] What does bcrypt do to help us store passwords in a secure manner. bcrypt hashes the password and also decrypts it to verify so we don't have to store raw strings in our databases which would be easily compromised.

-- [ ] What does bcrypt do to slow down attackers?
+- [ ] What does bcrypt do to slow down attackers? bcrypt hashes the passwords in many iterations which you can specify in your code.
+This slows down the attempts that an attacker can potentially make.

-- [ ] What are the three parts of the JSON Web Token?
+- [ ] What are the three parts of the JSON Web Token? a json webtoken consists of the header, payload, and signature.

 ## Minimum Viable Product